May 29, 2019

 Presumably, this may even include emergency communications from schools.
-Would an automatic notification to a parent from their child’s school regarding a cancelled after-school event be considered an emergency communication?
+Would an automatic notification to a parent from their child’s school regarding a canceled after-school event be considered an emergency communication?
 What about an automatic notification that the child is not attending school today, and may be truant or missing?
 What about an automatic notification of a school emergency, such as a school shooting?
 All these calls may originate from the same number.
 How can these be distinguished and properly categorized?
 Or, consider a power-outage notification call that informs affected residents of the expected power restoration time?
 Some may not consider this by itself to be an emergency call, but if you are a caregiver for an elderly parent dependent on a portable oxygen generator, knowing how long the oxygen generator will be out-of-service is critical information, and may be considered an emergency communication.

 Public safety concerns

 The Declaratory Order creates an obvious, fundamental public safety issue.
 It does not define which types of calls and their telephone numbers are emergency communications.
 Second, it presumes that carriers will create a whitelist of such numbers that are not to be blocked.
 While the complete list of such numbers is unclear, certain numbers for local public safety, school, and police are easily identifiable to anyone with an Internet connection.